Jakub Šrol

 Publications

-A recent study (Pennycook et al., 2015) found that the propensity to judge randomly generated, syntactically correct (i.e., bullshit) statements as profound was associated with a variety of conceptually relevant variables (e.g., intuitive cognitive style, supernatural beliefs).
-Besides generalizing these findings to a different cultural setting, we...
+Propensity to judge randomly generated, syntactically correct (i.e., bullshit) statements as profound is associated with a variety of conceptually relevant variables (e.g., intuitive cognitive style and supernatural beliefs).
+Besides generalizing these findings to a different cultural setting, we examined the relationships to sharing the bullshit o...

 This study presents a psychometric evaluation of the Expanded Cognitive Reflection Test (CRT7) based on item response theory.
 The participants (N = 1204) completed the CRT7 and provided self-reported information about their cognitive styles through the Preference for Intuition and Deliberation Scale (PID).
 A two-parameter logistic model was fitted...